christina-cook/FitLit/README.md

 # FitLit

 FitLit is a proof-of-concept for a fitness tracking web application.
 The app breaks down a users hydration, sleep patterns, and activity levels, comparing them to their goals, and to community averages.
 Although designed with a mobile view in mind, FitLit works on browsers of any size.
-It is deployed to GitHub Pages here.
+It runs in the web browser and is deployed to GitHub Pages here.

 ## Technologies and Skills